chiefengineer/Git-How-To/docs/chapters/FunWithGitBranching.md

       branch.
       Now, a bit of subtlety here.
 When you created your "Toy" branch, Git
       privately took a snapshot of your current working directory and made
-      that it's first "commit".
+      that snapshot it's first "commit".
 Why is this important?
       Simple.
 When you change branches, you need to make **_ABSOLUTELY SURE
       THAT THERE ARE NO PENDING CHANGES IN YOUR WORKING DIRECTORY!_**
       What does this mean?
 No "open" files, all editing completed, all editors